-On February 28, 2021, SFDA issued an updated version of SFDA.FD 2500 "Additives Permitted for Use in Food Stuffs."
-SFDA.FD 2500/2021 a 373 - page comprehensive technical regulation has a list of allowed additives, including allowed food coloring matters (SFDA regulations store).
+On February 28, 2021, SFDA issued an updated version of SFDA.FD 2500:2021 "Additives Permitted for Use in Food Stuffs." a comprehensive technical regulation has a list of allowed additives including, allowed food coloring matters (SFDA regulations store).
 This regulation which delisted some artificial food coloring such as Tartrazine or E102 replaces and supersedes SFDA.FD/GSO 2500/2019.
 The delisting of E102 has caused rejections of some U.S. food products at the Saudi ports of entry.
 U.S. exporters may purchase the regulation from the SFDA online store to refer to allowed artificial colors and in which products they are allowed.
 SFDA is open to adding other food additives to this regulation under one of the following conditions: